The Complexity of Graph Exploration Games: Path Problems

-\paragraph*{Reduction Overview for \ostupg} We show the \PSPACE-hardness for \ostupg{} by a reduction from \qsatgame{}.
+\paragraph*{Reduction Overview} We show the \PSPACE-hardness for \ostupg{} by a reduction from \qsatgame{}.
 However, when considering games based on online problems, the online algorithm always chooses the next vertex.
 We can still model choices of the adversary though, by letting the online algorithm choose between two vertices it cannot distinguish.
 This way, the online algorithm is able to decide the truth assignment of $\exists$-variables, and the adversary is able to decide the truth assignment of $\forall$-variables.

 The following reduction is loosely adapted from the reduction of Li et. al. \cite{DBLP:journals/dam/LiMS90}.
 The variable gadget of our reduction essentially consists of two paths, which end in the same vertex.
 One path corresponds to assigning the variable the value true, the other the value false.
 The clause gadget consists of two disconnected vertices, connected by one path for each literal they contain, where the first vertex of each path has an edge to the respective variable gadget.
+If for a clause at least one variable gadget is set to a value that satisfies the clause, then the online algorithm can identify one of the paths to traverse the clause gadget.
 The $s$-$t$ path, the online algorithm needs to find, starts in $s$, then traverses all variable gadgets (using only one of the two paths), then traverses all clause gadgets, and finally reaches $t$.
-If for a clause at least one variable gadget is set to a value that satisfies the clause, then the online algorithm can identify one of the paths to traverse the clause gadget.

 Two important parts of our reduction that use the online nature of the game are additional edges to reveal vertices, making them recognizable for later decisions, and \emph{sinks}.
 A sink being attached to a vertex $v$ means that there is a vertex connected to $v$ by an edge but to no other vertices.
 The purpose of a sink is to prevent the online algorithm from choosing a new neighbor of $v$, as that allows the adversary to trap it in the sink.
 Edges that reveal vertices are usually used together with sinks, to prevent the online algorithm from traversing them, but still allow it to recognize a vertex later.